 - Progress your career and expand your options by adding a specialized degree or endorsement

-**Exciting announcement: All application fees have been waived for students applying to start in Spring 2018, Summer 2018, or Fall 2018.
+**Exciting announcement: All application fees have been waived for students applying to start in Fall 2018 and Fall, Spring, and Summer 2019.
 Apply today!**

 Graduates from the Curry School's MT programs enjoy an excellent job placement rate.
 There is a teacher shortage in Virginia and across the country, so your options are many upon graduation and in the future.
 There is an even higher demand in Special Education, STEM and ESL, so teachers with these credentials are normally offered premium salaries.